 To get there I’d go through Malaysia, a country so far away that I had little idea about the country, no concept to hang it on.
-All I knew was that it was really, really far away, that Anne Mustoe like it, and that most of my bike had been made there.
+All I knew was that it was really, really far away, that Anne Mustoe had liked it, and that most of my bike had been made there.

 I said goodbye to Thailand at a border crossing in the mountains, in the middle of the jungle.
 This wasn’t to be another third world epic of suspicious bureaucracy though: the guard barely glanced at my passport before waving me through.
 This was to be the tone of Malaysia throughout my whole time the: it was safe and it was easy.
-It was easy to get a SIM, it was easy to get cash, easy I find somewhere to sleep, easy full stop.
-I was out of the poor countries now, into places with money, and could expect good roads, roadside stops, shops that sticks what I needed, cafes txt didn’t make me ill … everything I could want.
+It was easy to get a SIM, it was easy to get cash, easy to find somewhere to sleep, easy full stop.
+I was out of the poor countries now, into places with money, and could expect good roads, roadside stops, shops that stocked what I needed, cafes that didn’t make me ill … everything I could want.

 Malaysia was also a little bit British.
 In its previous guise as Malaya it was the last of the British colonies to make money, and now as an independent country it still had towns with names like ‘Georgetown’, shops like Costa Coffee and a generous smattering of colonial architecture, plus excellent spoken English almost everywhere.
-After spending so long in the cultural side of China, it verged on the disconcerting.
+After spending so long in the cultural shadow of China, it verged on the disconcerting.

 And so to Singapore, the tiny island state that loomed large in the regional economy, a pivot for global trade, the metropolis at the end of the world.
 Having reached here, it was time for a break.
 My hosts lived halfway up one of the many skyscrapers and I could rest, read and write on the balcony as I watched the city twinkle.